Yandex Cloud

 2. In the left-hand panel, select Users.

-3. In the top-right corner, click More and select Add federated users.
+3. In the top-right corner, click Add user and select Add federated users from the drop-down list.

-4. Select the identity federation to add users from.
+4. In the Federation field, select the identity federation you want to add users from.

-5. List the name IDs of users, separating them with spaces or line breaks.
+5. In the Users field, list the name IDs of users, separating them with spaces or line breaks.

 6. Click Add.
 This will give the users access to the organization.